 ❔FAQ

-In the past it was made by force feeding the birds which causes their livers to grow large.
-Today the farms in the United States and some in Europe have developed humane ways of raising these fowl that is in alignment with their natural life habits.
+In the past, it was made by force-feeding the birds which causes their livers to grow large.
+Today the farms in the United States and some in Europe have developed humane ways of raising these fowl that are in alignment with their natural life habits.

 More Tasty Appetizers